 On December 3, a fan died before Anthrax and Ozzy were to perform at the New Haven Veterans Memorial Coliseum in Connecticut.
 The 17-year-old male (Steven Frank Piech), who arrived early, was on the top level of the parking garage which was above the coliseum.
 He slipped and held on for a moment before slipping to his death.
 The distance from where he fell to where he landed was 130 feet.
 The only consolation for the band was that, earlier in 1988, they got to open for Kiss (who inspired Scott to be a guitarist).

 According to a male fan who attended the Civic Auditorium in San Francisco, most of the crowd seemed to be there to see Anthrax.
 The floor went nuts while they played but, after their set, the floor cleared and the remaining Kiss fans were able to get up close to their heroes.
 The reverberation of Sharon’s alienation continued as Anthrax tried to open for Ozzy’s summer 1996 tour before Ozzy’s team opted to go out with The Misfits.
-This is akin to Mr. Bungle’s career being destroyed by Anthony Kiedis.
+This is akin to Mr. Bungle’s career being destroyed by Anthony Kiedis (the Red Hot Chili Peppers frontman).
 The only consolation for Scott is that Stephen King prefers Anthrax to Ozzy.
 Joey claimed that Anthrax consulted with Stephen a lot about basing songs on his stories.

-Anthrax could’ve been more popular if they recorded the theme song for Teenage Mutant Ninja Turtles (it just so happens that Dan went as far as having a guitar with the characters painted on them).
-1989 was also when it became obvious that Joey was the odd-man-out in Anthrax.
-In the August issue of Rip magazine, he said something which made people question his place in the band…
+Anthrax could’ve been more popular if they recorded the theme song for the Teenage Mutant Ninja Turtles movie, which was made in 1989 (it just so happens that Dan went as far as having a guitar with the characters painted on them).
+That year was also when it became obvious that Joey was the odd-man-out in Anthrax.
+In the August issue of Rip, he said something which made people question his place in the band…

 “I’m probably the loner.
 The guys all have their own people who they like to hang out with.
 I live in upstate New York.
 The rest of the band is in or around the city.
 Even if I lived near them, I probably wouldn’t hang out with them that much.
 Danny and Scott have got wives.
 Charlie and Frankie have girlfriends.
 I’m the bachelor.
 These guys have a lotta fun and raise Hell like no-one else.
 For one thing, I do not stage-dive because I’m afraid that I may not come out in one piece.
 I do my own thing on stage.
 Let the kids do that stuff in the crowd.
 It’s too risky for me.
 Most of the sick stuff that my bandmates do is not what I’m into – like pirate raids on hotel rooms and interfering with people’s clothes and things, but I do enjoy the fact that Anthrax don’t do drugs and party like other bands do.
 We’re more accomplished without those distractions.
 Now don’t get the wrong idea – I can rage and have fun too.
 Hell, I gotta have fun, or I’m outta this business because, otherwise, what’s the point?”